JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 ```

 Finally, we can print the results to see which URLs are returned.
 If you run this code in the [Go Playground](https://play.golang.org/p/g3RnP9A26v5), remember to change the timeout number since the random number generator will always return the same results.

+## Caveats

+It could seem like I'm suggesting that you should always use channels instead of waitgroups or mutexes.
+I'm not.
+Each tool is designed for a specific use case, [and each has a tradeoff](https://github.com/golang/go/wiki/MutexOrChannel).
+Instead of walking away from this post thinking, "I should always use channels, they're so much better than anything else."
+I hope you will simply consider if you can improve the clarity of your program with a channel, rather than sharing memory.
+If not, don't use them.

 ## Final Thoughts